 Why Dual Enrollment?

 There are several reasons to take college courses while in high school.

-- Reducing the cost of a college education – TCL’s tuition and fees are less than at the state’s four year colleges and universities.
+- Reduce the cost of a college education – TCL’s tuition and fees are less than at the state’s four year colleges and universities.
 Earning 15 semester hours credit at TCL can save one semester’s tuition at the higher college/university tuition rates.
 Additionally, Lottery Tuition Assistance (LTA) is available only at the state’s two year colleges.

-- Lightening your load – Taking some of the basic freshman and sophomore courses at TCL can lighten your academic load your first semester on campus at your four year college/university.
+- Lighten your college load – Taking some of the basic freshman and sophomore courses at TCL can lighten your academic load your first semester on campus at your four year college/university.
 This will leave time to adjust to college life while away from home.
 Having a lighter load may help you do better academically or graduate early.

 - Explore potential career paths and college majors while still in high school.
 Learn employable, lifelong skills in a variety of areas.

 - Earn a TCL Program Certificate while still in high school!
 You can graduate from high school, start your career and be employed in your field.